cu-sense-lab/fall-2025-lectures/README.md

+## Installation

+If you know what you're doing and want to use your own environment (`uv`, `.venv`, etc.), go for it!

-This repository assumes a version of conda is installed on your system.
+Personally, I use conda, and the following instructions assume it is installed on your system.
 E.g. you may use miniforge, located here: https://github.com/conda-forge/miniforge

 It also assumes you have the `poetry` package manager installed.
+(I do this because I find its dependency resolution to be better..)
 See install here:  https://python-poetry.org/docs/

 To set up the environment, you can run: